What are Signs of Parental Alienation?

 When one parent disgraces the other while both have child custody, it is called Parental alienation.

-For example, a father says to a child that their mother doesn’t want to see or love them.
-Another common example is mother tells their child that their father is busy with the new family.
+For example, a father tells a child their mother doesn’t want to see or love them.
+Another common example is a mother telling their child that their father is busy with the new family.

-Additionally, the blaming may start mild, but they eventually turn very serious.
+Additionally, the blaming may start mild but eventually become very serious.
 No matter how close the alienated parent and child are, the child will begin getting distorted perceptions.

 When a child continuously hears bad about the alienated parent, they will start believing that even if the statements aren’t true.